18F/handbook/pages/general-information-and-resources/chicago.md

 ### Health Center

-There is a health center on the 3rd floor.
+There is a health center (Federal Occupational Health) near the southeast corner of the 3rd floor.

-### Recycling
+### Other amenities

-Recycling, including battery recycling, is available on the 2nd floor of our building
+A more comprehensive guide of Chicago office amenities and policies can be found in [a slideshow on this Insite page](https://insite.gsa.gov/locations/region-5/about-us/r5-rob-welcome-to-the-jck?check_logged_in=1).

 ## How do people dress?